autoSteve/ha-solcast-solar/README.md

 Because forecast periods are almost never "best", the determined factor is then altered before it is set by using a logarithmic difference calculation.
 If the forecasted interval in future is reasonably close to best, then little change is made.
 If it departs greatly from best then a significant change is made to the factor to render it ineffective (i.e. closer to 1.0 x forecasted generation).
 This determination is made based on the value of every forecasted interval.

-The rendering of ineffective for factors is because heavily cloudy intervals are likely to have diffuse light as the most significant generation component, and not direct sunlight, which is the component most impacted by shade.
+The rendering of ineffective for factors is because heavily clouded intervals are likely to have diffuse light as the most significant generation component, and not direct sunlight, which is the component most impacted by shade.

 ##### Key input: Estimated actual data from Solcast